 We take appropriate technical and organisational measures to safeguard our runners’ data from deliberate or accidental loss or corruption as well as from access by unauthorised third parties.

-If data is processed by an outsourcing partner such as Datasport, we make certain that they adhere to, continuously monitor and improve the data security guidelines.
+If data is processed by an outsourcing partner such as Datasport, we ensure that they adhere to, continuously monitor and improve the data security guidelines.

 Responsibility for adherence to this data protection policy rests with every employee who processes data.
 The organising committee regularly monitors employee compliance with the data protection policy and punishes improper use and contraventions.